bigskysoftware/_hyperscript/www/docs.md

 ## <a name="introduction"></a>[Introduction](#introduction)

-Hyperscript is an experimental scripting language for doing front end web development.
+Hyperscript is a scripting language for doing front end web development.

 ### <a name='events'></a>[Event Handling](#events)

-The core feature of hyperscript is the ability to embed event handlers directly on HTML elements:
+A core feature of hyperscript is the ability to embed event handlers directly on HTML elements:

 ```html
 <button _="on click put 'I was clicked!' into me">